josmithua/alfred-workflows/bible_gateway_search/README.md

 To install the modules: `pip3 install bs4 requests`

 #### Setup:
-Edit the `DEFAULT_BIBLE_VERSION` environment variable to your favorite bible version
+Edit the Alfred `DEFAULT_BIBLE_VERSION` environment variable to your favorite bible version.
+This will set the default bible version used to retrieve bible verses.
+Valid version strings can be found by viewing the version dropdown selector at biblegateway.com.
+A few examples are: ESV, RVR1960, SG21

 #### Usage: